PayGreen/api-green-node/README.md

         });
 ```

-### Adding web carbon estimate
+### Adding web carbon footprint

-If you have completed your profile (user + IBAN) you can add and manage carbon offsetting estimate!
+If you have completed your profile (user + IBAN) you can add and manage carbon footprint!

-Here we will show you how to create a web carbon estimate but in API Green there are two kind of carbon offsetting estimations:
+Here we will show you how to create a web carbon footprint but in API Green there are two kind of carbon footprints estimations:

 -   web browsing or navigation (dependent on time, device type, number of images loaded, number of pages visited, etc.)
 -   transport of persons or goods (dependent on weight, method of transport and the kind of energy used).